fun-with-serverless/pytest-lambda-workshop/docs/part1/part1.md

 ### Step 1: Deploy the SAM Application
 First, let's deploy our SAM application.
 Open your terminal and navigate to the root directory of the workshop project.
 From there, proceed to the `crisis-at-the-concert-err` directory.

+!!! note

+    This workshop assumes that you are working in the `us-east-1` region.
+If you are working in a different region, please update the `REGION` value in `consts.py`.
+Additionally, modify the SAM deployment command to include the appropriate region, e.g., sam `deploy --region ....`

 Ensure that you have AWS credentials set up on your local machine.
 If you haven't done this yet, you can follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) to set them up.

 Now, let's build our SAM application: